spncrhrstn/spencerharston.com/README.md

 ### Fork and Install Dependencies

-Fork this repository, give it a new name, then run the following:
+Fork this repository in GitHub, give it a new name, then run the following on your machine:

 ```
 git clone NEW_REPO_GIT_URL